HuangLab-SYSU/brokerchain-academic/README.md

 2. Extract the BrokerChain compressed package into a local BrokerChain folder.

-## Run a BrokerChain Miner on Windows
+## To Run a BrokerChain Miner Client on Your PC (with Windows OS)

+## A Tutorial Video

+Users can install and launch the BrokerChain **Miner Client** following the (Chinese-version) tutorial video: https://youtu.be/ZREsqTG7L8Y (《BrokerChain 挖矿客户端：如何加入共识网络？》)

+## A Step-by-Step Guideline

+Assuming you have a Windows PC, follow the steps below to install a BrokerChain Miner Client.

 1. Double-click the executable file within the BrokerChain folder to run BrokerChain.
 While entering the BrokerChain's welcome page, you can see the following options:
    1. Join BrokerChain as a consensus node & open the webpage wallet.
    2. Open the wallet page for the given account address.